lbernadel/Bored/README.md

    * Typography Fonts - [Google Fonts](https://fonts.google.com/)

 ### Future Development (Embrace the ICEBOX!)
-- Implement the geolocation feature in such a way that if a user chooses to opt-in rather than type a zip code, it progress but if not, it directs them to the input field for a zip code instead if they decide to block geolocation.
+- Implement the geolocation feature in such a way that if a user chooses to opt-in rather than type a zip code, it progresses but  if they decide to block geolocation, it directs them to the input field for a zip code instead.
-- Ability to search by city while avoiding mix ups between cities in multiple states that have the same name.
+- Ability to search by city while avoiding mix ups between cities of the same name in different states.
 - Further filtering by location radius, date and time, other event categories, free vs. paid events, etc.
 - Ability to have a password & change the password
 - Posting to social media accounts via the application
-- History of attended events
+- History log of attended events
 - FAQ/Troubleshooting Information
-- Functional links to real company social media accounts
+- Functional links to created company social media accounts
 - Functional Contact page that users can submit feedback on app functionality (forwarded to GitHub as issues?)
+- Completed About Us page